szepeviktor/wordpress-plugin-construction/wp-solarized/trunk/readme.txt

 Donate link: https://szepe.net/wp-donate/
 Tags: solarized, admin, dashboard, color, color scheme Requires at least: 3.8
-Tested up to: 3.9.2
+Tested up to: 4.0
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make the dashboard Solarized
+Make the dashboard Solarized, ease your eyes

 == Description ==
 Adds an admin color scheme which not only colorizes the admin menu and